PREVIOUS PAGE

 Diamant issue states that Thor Johnson conducts the Austrian Symphony

 Orchestra instead of that of Cincinnati.
-The first
+Before

-cellist of the
+first cellist of the

 conductors however were glad to have a job though.
 They accepted the